 Avoiding his schoolmates' scornful words was a bit of a chore, as they followed him everywhere.
 He had, over the long weekend, decided that his time was better spent hidden in the alcoves of the lesser-used floors than it was in the common room.
 Then, the passersby could shoot him a glare rather than ogle at him, on the rare occasion that he was even seen at all.

 There were many hidden places at Hogwarts, and while one place came to mind more than the rest, he simply did not dare to go anywhere near it.
 Visions of Fiendfyre filled his head each time that he found himself on the seventh floor, visions that he achingly wanted to end.
 So, in order to stay as isolated as he could, he was creative.
 There were statues he could squeeze behind, broom cupboards he could lock himself in, and, when he was desperate, lavatory stalls.
-He tended to avoid Myrtle's lavatory, however.
-It was, after all, just another memory of death.
+He tended to avoid Myrtle's lavatory and the boys' bathroom where he met her, however.
+She was, after all, just another memory of death.

 After another long, sleepless night, Draco decided to spend his morning in an empty classroom.
 With a hole in the wall and debris scattered all around, the room was not likely to attract any unwanted visitors, making it the perfect place for him to start his Defense Against the Dark Arts homework.
 He thumbed through the textbook the new professor had assigned: Defense Against the Dark Arts in the Civilized Age by Grizelda McWiggins.